 We forgive for the sake of ourselves, not for the wrong-doer.
 By forgiving we prevent our hearts from hardening.
 We also remove the temptation to become an aggressor.
 We can save our relationships.
 By forgiving we close the door to the past and step out into our present and future.
 We can start to live again.

-Ongoing exposure to harm
+Ongoing Exposure to Harm

 There is one priority when the attacking still happens: protect yourself.
 Depending on the situation, the protection may take various forms.
 If your life is not at risk, you may want to start with communication.
 If it is, get out immediately.
 Get help if you are not strong enough to manage the discussion or the protection.

 The data shows that the consequences of keeping a grudge are severe.
 To unblock our blessings, we must forgive.
 Moreover, believers in Jesus Christ know that if we do not forgive, God will not forgive us either.
 If you need help forgiving, get help.
 Take action.
-Every day you spend with grudges is a day exposed to danger in a battlefield that does not need to be there.
+Every day you spend with grudges is a day exposed to danger on a battlefield that does not need to be there.

 - not giving God the glory and most likely not to people